What is perfectionism paralysis? A working definition

 Ramon’s take

 My worst stalls weren’t about caring too much.
 They were about deciding that failing quietly was safer than failing publicly.
 That reframe hit harder than any tip in this piece.
-But does knowing that actually change anything for you?
+For most people, knowing that doesn’t change anything on its own.

 So I ran an experiment.
 I gave myself permission to treat everything as “important but not perfect.”
 Set explicit finish dates.
 Wrote rough first drafts and called them done.
 Within a month, my actual output quality went up.
 Not down.
 Up.
 Because I was finishing things, getting feedback, and iterating rather than perfecting in isolation.
 The real insight: perfectionism doesn’t make you better at what matters.
 It makes you slow.